-- Expand, preserve, and enhance an interconnected system of parks, trails, and open spaces along the Willamette River. - Provide ample, safe connections for pedestrians and bicyclists between neighborhoods and the water's edge. - Using a variety of tools, develop a continuous trail over time along both sides of the Willamette River that complements the existing and planned riverfront uses and recognizes the vital contribution that riverproximate industrial uses make to Portland's economy.
+- Expand, preserve, and enhance an interconnected system of parks, trails, and open spaces along the Willamette River. - Provide ample, safe connections for pedestrians and bicyclists between neighborhoods and the water's edge.

 Portlanders take advantage of recreational opportunities in and along the river.